AlgoBitConsulting/scatteringWaveletsNetwork/README.md

 - [Group Invariant Scattering](https://github.com/AlgoBitConsulting/scatteringWaveletsNetwork/blob/PDF-Table-Extractor/papers/groupInvariantScattering.pdf)
 - [Invariant Scattering Convolutional Networks](https://github.com/AlgoBitConsulting/scatteringWaveletsNetwork/blob/PDF-Table-Extractor/papers/invariantScatteringConvolutionNetworks.pdf) (Together with Joan Bruna)
 - [Classification with Wavelet Operators](https://github.com/AlgoBitConsulting/scatteringWaveletsNetwork/blob/PDF-Table-Extractor/papers/classificationWithWaveletOperators.pdf) (Together with Joan Bruna)

+The Algorithm presented here works with Morlet Wavelets because in the frequency area they are just two dimensional mltivariate normal distribution.
+By scaling and rotation the wavelets in the frequency area we get a covering of the frequency area which is in combination with the absolute value function and several repititions nothing else than the conventional convolutional neuronal network.